NB Ombud Takes on Expanded Mandate

 June 1st, 2014

-In keeping with the relevant provision of the Ombudsman Act, the Office of the Ombudsman reminds citizens that it is a solution of last recourse.
-Potential clients are advised to exhaust all available departmental grievances and appeal processes prior to lodging a complaint with the Office of the Ombudsman.
+In keeping with the relevant provision of the Ombud Act, the Office of the Ombud reminds citizens that it is a solution of last recourse.
+Potential clients are advised to exhaust all available departmental grievances and appeal processes prior to lodging a complaint with the Office of the Ombud.

-The Ombudsman’s new oversight responsibilities are added to one of the broadest jurisdiction in Canada, one that includes namely all provincial departments, municipalities, health authorities, Crown agencies, provincial boards and commissions.
+The Ombud’s new oversight responsibilities are added to one of the broadest jurisdiction in Canada, one that includes namely all provincial departments, municipalities, health authorities, Crown agencies, provincial boards and commissions.